Rebecca Schulz: Minister of Environment and Protected Areas (2023–2026)

-Since June 9, 2023, Minister Schulz serves as the Minister of Environment and Protected Areas under Premier Danielle Smith's leadership.
+Since June 9, 2023, Minister Schulz has served as the Minister of Environment and Protected Areas under Premier Danielle Smith's leadership.

-Her mandate includes defending Alberta's energy sector, especially from federal overreach, working with the Minister of Energy and Minerals on provincial frameworks to develop the province's energy sector and reduce emissions, and reviewing Alberta's water management strategy, which would increase water availability and licenses notably in municipalities.
+Her mandate includes defending Alberta's energy sector, especially from federal overreach, working with the Minister of Energy and Minerals on provincial frameworks to develop the province's energy sector and reduce emissions, and reviewing Alberta's water management strategy, which would increase water availability and licenses, notably in municipalities.

+A recall petition against Schulz was approved by Elections Alberta on December 2, 2025.
+Signature collection runs from December 11, 2025 to March 10, 2026, requiring 15,000 signatures.

+However, in December 2025, Schulz announced that she would resign as a Cabinet minister on January 2, 2026, and resign as an MLA in May 2026.
+Her seat was lost to the NDP in the 2026 Calgary-Shaw provincial by-election.